 Geranium viscosissimum has glandular hairs and may be protocarnivorous, being able to digest proteins (?source of enzymes) and take up some of the products (Spomer 1999); the ability of plants with such hairs to digest at least some proteins is quite widespread.

 Whether individual seeds of Geranioideae are catapulted or mericarps are the unit of dispersal, the fruit wall has a stiff outer layer and an inner layer that contracts as it dries, the awn (the upper part of the ovary) coiling and bending as a result (Abraham & Elbaum 2013).
-The awn of the mericarp may be coiled (e.g. Erodium, some Geranium), and hygroscopic movements of the awn may result in the seeds being "planted" in the soil, as in some Poaceae (Stamp 1989 and references), while in other species fine hairs on the awn may aid in wind dispersal (Abraham & Elbaum 2013).
+The awn of the mericarp may be coiled (e.g. Erodium, some Geranium), the seed + awn being thrown about half a metre in still conditions (initial launch velocity 4±2 m s-1), and then hygroscopic movements of the awn, twisting and untwisting as humidity decreases and increases, result in the seeds being "planted" in the soil (Stamp 1989; Evangelista et al. 2011), as in some Poaceae, while in other species fine hairs on the awn may aid in wind dispersal (Abraham & Elbaum 2013).
 Yeo (1984) discussed fruit dehiscence in Geranium in particular, linking it to the taxonomy of the genus; see also Marcussen and Meseguer (2017).
 Physical dormancy of seeds is common in the family (Gama-Arachchige et al. 2010).